jonnonz1/nz-statute-book/acts/public/1999/animal-products-act-1999.md

   (a) any animal material to which any of Parts 2 to 5 apply that, to the person's knowledge, does not or no longer meets any relevant specification under Part 4 or requirement under Part 5, or the requirements of any relevant regulation; or
   (b) any animal product to which any of Parts 2 to 5 apply that, to the person's knowledge, has not been processed in accordance with the requirements of Parts 2 to 5 that apply to the product, or is not otherwise fit for intended purpose.
 (2) A person commits an offence against this Act who sells or offers for sale, or has in possession for sale, any animal material or animal product for human or animal consumption that purports or is represented to have been produced or processed in accordance with Parts 2 to 4, but that, to the person's knowledge, has not been processed in accordance with those Parts.
-(3) A prosecution for an offence against this section may be proceeded with either summarily or on indictment.
+(3)
 (4) Where in any proceedings for an offence against this section knowledge on the part of the defendant is an essential element of the offence with which the defendant is charged, that knowledge is to be presumed until the contrary is proved.
-(5) A person who commits an offence against this section is liable— (a) in the case of a body corporate, to a fine not exceeding $500,000:
+(5) A person who commits an offence against this section is liable on conviction— (a) in the case of a body corporate, to a fine not exceeding $500,000:
   (b) in the case of an individual, to imprisonment for a term not exceeding 2 years and a fine not exceeding $100,000.

 ### 129 Presenting non-complying animal material for processing
 (1) A person commits an offence against this Act who, knowing that the animal material is or is likely to be processed for human or animal consumption, presents for sale or processing (whether directly or by an agent) any animal material that fails to comply with any requirement of Parts 2 to 4 that applies to it.
 (2) Where in any proceedings for an offence against this section knowledge on the part of the defendant is an essential element of the offence with which the defendant is charged, that knowledge is to be presumed until the contrary is proved.
-(3) A person who commits an offence under this section is liable on summary conviction— (a) in the case of a body corporate, to a fine not exceeding $100,000:
+(3) A person who commits an offence under this section is liable on conviction— (a) in the case of a body corporate, to a fine not exceeding $100,000:
   (b) in the case of an individual, to a fine not exceeding $20,000.

 ### 130 Offence to export unless registered
 (1) A person commits an offence against this Act who, being a person who is required to be registered as an exporter in relation to the animal material or product concerned, without being so registered exports any animal material or animal product to which Part 5 applies other than in accordance with an exemption granted under section 9 or section 50 or by regulations made under this Act.
-(2) A prosecution for an offence against this section may be proceeded with either summarily or on indictment.
+(2)
-(3) A person who commits an offence against subsection (1) is liable— (a) in the case of a body corporate, to a fine not exceeding $300,000:
+(3) A person who commits an offence against subsection (1) is liable on conviction— (a) in the case of a body corporate, to a fine not exceeding $300,000:
   (b) in the case of an individual, to a fine not exceeding $50,000.